gkhmara/pizzaParlor/README.md

 - Expected Output: this.total = 3;
 ---
-- Test: "It will add a number to the this.total based on selection from the user."
+- Test: "It will add a number to the object based on selection from the user."

 - Code: if(order1.topping[i] === "cheese") {
       this.total += 1.00;
     }

 - Expected Output: this.total = 1;
+---
 ---
 #### Describe: emptyArray()